Razeacc/CopyPasteFiles/LORE_OVERVIEW/TermsAndConcepts/Phenomena/PsychePlanes/Overwrite.md

 (Also, all information regarding why Overwrites became a thing following The Spirepocalypse is currently a mystery.
 As far as everyone's concerned, people just started developing Psyche Planes more rapidly, and being able to "somehow" leak them out of their bodies ever since The Spirepocalypse.)

 ## Differences between Psyche Duels and Overwrites
-While Psyche Duels happened within the plane itself and caused no high-stakes consequences, Overwrites pulls the Psyche Plane into reality.
-Time continues to flow, physical damage is retained, and the Ovewrite itself is highly unstable comprared to planes.
-The longer an Overwrite is maintained, the more instrusive thoughts and deep secrets leak out into the surface, potentially hindering even the user of the Overwrite.
-This differs greatly from Psyche Planes and Duels, which are more stable in comparison.
+* **Timeflow**: While Psyche Duels happened within the plane itself and caused no high-stakes consequences, Overwrites pulls the Psyche Plane into reality— time continues to flow normally, unless specified.
+* **Consequences**: During an Overwrite, pysical damage is retained, unlike Psyche Duels where it's transfered into Psyche Damage or nullified entirely at the end of the duel.
+Furthermore, in a Psyche Duel, losing causes your ability to use Psyche Skills to weaken greatly.
+In contrast, it is instead the inscriber of an Overwrite that gets their Psyche Skills weakened following an Overwrite.
+* **Instability**: Ovewrites are highly unstable comprared to planes and duels, as Overwrites are subject to Intrusive Bleed.

 However, just like Psyche Planes, not all Overwrites are combat-focused, as some Overwrites can instead be used to help find clues, reveal footprints, display "interactables" (commonly used by videogame character-controlled skribbles), create temporary resting points, etc.

+## Intrusive Bleed
+The longer an Overwrite is maintained, the more instrusive thoughts and deep secrets leak out into the surface, potentially hindering the inscriber of the Overwrite.
+This is directly the consequence of an unstable and wavering psyche plane and sense of self.
+The weaker your psyche/spirituality is, the faster Instrusive Bleed kicks in.
+And the more regrets, doubts, worries, fears, etc. you have, the more violent and hazardous the instrusive bleeds of your Overwrite are.

 ## How to inscribe an Overwrite
 First, a user needs to be **aware of Overwrites** in the first place, awareness is key, similar to how awareness of spell incantations shortcuts is important to actually use spell shortcuts.
 Overwrite is, in of itself, a type of "global spell", after all.